-Various countries and jurisdictions around the world have legally formalised same-sex marriages, while others recognise the unions but do not allow instruments of the state to perform them.
+Various countries and jurisdictions around the world have legalised same-sex marriages, while others provide some forms of recognition and limited spousal rights to same-sex partners.

 They are (in chronological order):